Adaptive Conformal Prediction by Reweighting Nonconformity Score: Weighted Conformal Prediction

-This shows that the $R_i$ are connected space.
-Hence, we can apply the conformalization steps separately on each group and use only the observations that are connected to the test point.
-By using the conformalization by group, we reduce the computation of $S(k)$ in Lemma \ref{eq:lemma_sk} needed for the computation of the PI from $\mathcal{O}(n \log(n))$ to $\mathcal{O}(|\textbf{R}(\Xtest)| \log(|\textbf{R}(\Xtest)|))$, since we only use the observations in the group of $\Xtest$ in the calibration step.
-This results in a more accurate and efficient PI.
-In addition, no coverage guarantees are lost as the $R_i$ forms a partition.
-We prove the marginal coverage of the group-wise LCP-RF in Appendix \ref{sup:group_marginal_coverage}.

 In some cases, the graph may have a single connected component.
-Consequently, we propose to regroup calibration observations by (non-overlapping) communities using the weights $w$.
+Consequently, we propose to regroup calibration observations by (non-overlapping) communities using the weights of the RF.
 This involves grouping the nodes (calibration samples) of the graph into communities such that nodes within the same community are strongly connected to each other and weakly connected to nodes in other groups.
 Various methods exist for detecting communities in graphs, such as hierarchical clustering, spectral clustering, random walk, label propagation, and modularity maximization.
 A comprehensive overview of these methods can be found in \citep{Schaeffer2007SurveyGC}.
 Nonetheless, it is challenging to determine the most suitable approach as the selection depends on the particular problem and characteristics of the graph.
-In our experiments, we found that the popular Louvain-Leiden \citep{traag2019louvain} method coupled with Markov Stability \citep{delvenne2010stability} is effective in detecting communities of the learned weights $w$ of the Random Forest.
+In our experiments, we found that the popular Louvain-Leiden \citep{traag2019louvain} method coupled with Markov Stability \citep{delvenne2010stability} is effective in detecting communities of the learned weights of the Random Forest.
 However, any clustering method can be used depending on the specific application and dataset.